jjflozano/uma-ros-android/README.md

 <p/>

 The most relevant ROS nodes for the case study presented in here are summarized in the following.
-### In the IoRT:
+#### In the IoRT:

- {ntrip_ros} gets the stream of the differential corrections and publishes it in the {RTCM} topic.
+ **ntrip_ros** gets the stream of the differential corrections and publishes it in the {RTCM} topic.

- {gps0} and {gps1} are the driver nodes that publish the position in the {gpsx/fix} topic, and the orientation in  {gps1/ori}.
-Differential corrections are obtained trhough the {RTCM} topic.
+ **gps0** and **gps1** are the driver nodes that publish the position in the {gpsx/fix} topic, and the orientation in  {gps1/ori}.
+Differential corrections are obtained trhough the RTCM topic.

- {center_gps} publishes the centered {GPS} position in {gpsj8/fix}.
+**center_gps** publishes the centered GPS position in gpsj8/fix.

- {obj_fixer} reads the list of the GPS objectives {gps_objs} and publishes the current objective in {cur_obj}.
+ **obj_fixer** reads the list of the GPS objectives gps_objs and publishes the current objective in cur_obj.

- {joystick_driver} publishes in ROS {joy} the joystick's input to be able to teleoperate the robot or change to the path-following mode.
+**joystick_driver** publishes in ROS {joy} the joystick's input to be able to teleoperate the robot or change to the path-following mode.

- {control_loop} is the main control node.
-In path-following it uses the current vehicle position {gps/fix}, orientation \textit{gps1/ori} and GPS objective {cur_obj} to perform a carrot-chasing algorithm.
+**control_loop** is the main control node.
+In path-following it uses the current vehicle position gps/fix, orientation \textit{gps1/ori} and GPS objective cur_obj to perform a carrot-chasing algorithm.
 In teleoperation mode it uses the joystick commands and translates them to velocity commands.
-In both modes, velocity commands are published in {cmd_vel}.
+In both modes, velocity commands are published in cmd_vel.

- {camera_driver} publishes both cameras \rear_camera} and {front_camera}), providing together a 360 degree vision of the robot's surrounding.
+**camera_driver** publishes both cameras rear_camera and front_camera), providing together a 360 degree vision of the robot's surrounding.

- {lidar_driver} is the Velodyne VLP16 driver, which publishes the {lidar_packets} messages to be then processed into point clouds in the MECs.
+**lidar_driver** is the Velodyne VLP16 driver, which publishes the lidar_packets messages to be then processed into point clouds in the MECs.

- {padsim_arduino} subscribes to the velocity commands topic {cmd_vel} and  emulates an Xbox controller using Xinput.
+**padsim_arduino** subscribes to the velocity commands topic cmd_vel and  emulates an Xbox controller using Xinput.

- {smartphone} node is running inside the smartphone and publishes the data of its GPS in {namespace/fix}, camera in {namespace/camera/compressed} and audio in {namespace/audio}.
-It is possible as well to communicate with the ROS node SAR-FIS to request the support of a UGV using the topic {call_to_robot}.
+**smartphone** node is running inside the smartphone and publishes the data of its GPS in namespace/fix, camera in namespace/camera/compressed and audio in namespace/audio.
+It is possible as well to communicate with the ROS node SAR-FIS to request the support of a UGV using the topic call_to_robot.

  #### In the MECs, the nodes are implemented as follows:

- {joystick_driver} reads the inputs from the joystick and publishes them in {joy}, allowing an operator at the MECs to remotely teleoperate the UGV.
+**joystick_driver** reads the inputs from the joystick and publishes them in {joy}, allowing an operator at the MECs to remotely teleoperate the UGV.

- {lidar_processing} subscribes to the {lidar_packets} published by the robot and processes them into a point cloud ({lidar/pointCloud}).
+**lidar_processing** subscribes to the {lidar_packets} published by the robot and processes them into a point cloud ({lidar/pointCloud}).

- {images360_monitoring}, {images_sm_monitoring} and {lidar_monitoring} are used to visualize the robot's cameras, smartphone camera and lidar respectively.
+**images360_monitoring**, **images_sm_monitoring** and **lidar_monitoring** are used to visualize the robot's cameras, smartphone camera and lidar respectively.

- {SAR-FIS} runs inside {SAR-FIS} application in MATLAB, making it possible to monitor the agents' GPS positions (through {gps_j8/fix} and {namespace/fix}), and generate a list of waypoints or objectives for a UGV publishing it in {gps/objs}.
+**SAR-FIS** runs in MATLAB, making it possible to monitor the agents' GPS positions (through gps_j8/fix and namespace/fix), and generate a list of waypoints or objectives for a UGV publishing it in gps/objs.

 ## Configuration
 The configuration screen to connect to the ROS network is based in the [default Master Chooser](https://github.com/rosjava/android_core/blob/kinetic/android_core_components/src/org/ros/android/MasterChooser.java) provided with rosjava.
 This version is a modified one where the commonly not used configuration parameters were scraped.
 Instead, now there are: